janKekanSan/jankekansan.github.io/pages/sona/pre-predicates.md

 ::: info

-Even though "consume" is not meant in the eating sense here, moku still works!
+Even though "consume" is not meant in the eating sense here, [moku]{.tokipona} still works!

 :::